f4z4on/attendees.js/README.md

 Storing data in global variable (not persistent).
 Data are attendee records with `email` and `name` keys.

+Don't forget to kill the server when moving to the next step.

 ### Transit in action